pdepend/pdepend/src/site/rst/documentation/handbook/installation/parts/phar-abstract.rst

-Beside the PEAR repository and the developer checkout from GitHub, you can always grep the latest version of PHP_Depend from this website as a simple, single PHAR archive.
+Beside the GitHub releases and the developer checkout from GitHub, you can always grep the latest version of PHP_Depend from this website as a simple, single PHAR archive.